LSEG-API-Samples/Article.RTSDK.Java.EclipseMaven/README.md

 ![figure-17](images/18_config_etc_1.png "RTSDK EmaConfig.xml")

-Additionally, you may copy the local dictionary files folder (**RTSDK Java package/Java/etc/**) to the to the root folder of the EMA_Java_204L1_Maven project if you want to use local dictionary files.
+Additionally, you may copy the local dictionary files folder (**RTSDK Java package/Java/etc/**) to the root folder of the EMA_Java_204L1_Maven project if you want to use local dictionary files.

 ![figure-18](images/19_config_etc_2.png "RTSDK EmaConfig.xml")